DominicWrege/depp-project/README.md

 # Description

 Please take a look inside the examples folder.
-Inside you will find the ```exampels/assignments.yaml``` file. **Please do not move or delete this file**.
+Inside you will find the `exampels/assignments.yaml` file. **Please do not move or delete this file**.
-The examples folder and the ```docs/api.openapi.yml``` will be mounted to the container.
+The examples folder and the `docs/api.openapi.yml` will be mounted to the container.
 So no rebuild is necessary after change.
 I also includded some example scripts you can encode to base64 for testing.

 ### Batch files On Linux

 Currently all Batch files are running inside wine on Linux.
 This means each script takes around 4-15 seconds.

 # Getting Started

 ## Build And Run

 ```
 docker-compuse up
 ```

 ## Build And Run As Deamon

 ```
 docker-compuse up -d
 ```

 ## Build Only

 First build ETA is 10min.
-Sometimes ```docker-compuse up``` will no rebuild some containers.
-So you have to do this or even with ``` --force ``` option.
+Sometimes `docker-compuse up` will no rebuild some containers.
+So you have to do this or even with `--force` option.

 ```
 docker-compuse build
 ```

 ## API Endpoint

 [http://127.0.0.1:8080](http://127.0.0.1:8080)
 Please use the openapi 3.0 docs via swagger ui for more information how to use this api.

 ## Swagger UI

 [http://127.0.0.1:4000](http://127.0.0.1:4000)

 ## Currently Supported Script Types

 -   Python3
-- Powershell*
+-   Powershell\*
 -   Shell
 -   Bash
-- Batch*
+-   Batch\*

-*Inside Linux only core features are working.
+\*Inside Linux only core features are working.

 # Assignment In More Details

-Currently this a list of all assignment ```exampels/assignments.yaml``` are stored.
+Currently this a list of all assignment `exampels/assignments.yaml` are stored.
 Here I go into more details how the assignment is structured.

 ```
 [[assignment]]
-name = "Task 9 loops in shell"
+name = "Task 9 loops in shell"              # required
-type = "Shell"                          # see Supported Script Types
+type = "Shell"                              # required, set the script type
-args = ["rackrent"]                     # with this stdin I will run this script
+args = ["rackrent"]                         # optional, a list arguments passed to the script
+    [assignment.script-contains]            # optinal, locking for pattern inside the script with an regex or contains
+    regex = true                            # optinal, default is false
+    text: "^echo [0-9][0-9]$"               # can be an regex if regex is set to true
-    [assignment.output]                 # checking stdout
+    [assignment.output]                     # optional, checking stdout
-    regex = false                       # boolean
+    regex = false                           # optinal, default is false
-    text = "tnerkcar"
+    text = "tnerkcar"                       # can be an regex if regex is set to true
-    [[assignment.files]]                # check if certain files/folder are created
+    [[assignment.files]]                    # optional, if certain files/folders are created
     path = "hallo.txt"
     content = "HalloWorld"
     [[assignment.files]]